yuvraaj2002/AI-Notes/Machine Learning/Instance Based Models/K Nearest Neighbor.md

 1. Rule of Thumb: A commonly used rule of thumb is to set K as the square root of the total number of data points in the training set.
 This provides a good starting point and can be refined using other techniques mentioned above.
 2. Using [[Cross Validation]]

+During the classification we always consider the odd number of K because we want to make sure that we are not getting stuck into the situation where the number of positive and negative class data points are equal.
 ### [What are the applications of KNN](#)

 The various application of KNN algorithm are ⬇️